 VIEWVisualization tool: The MY World Priorities Heat Map shows each MY World priority, disaggregated by percentage of votes per country in the visual representation of the world.
 This tool will also allow you to cross-compare the priorities of three distinct countries, and more easily view differences in priorities.

 VIEWVisualization tool: MY World Free Text Analysis allows you to search the results of the optional 17th MY World priority, where a voter can write in an extra priority, or suggestion, as free text.
 The graph shows how voters that wrote in the 17th option, about a specific topic, ranked each priority in comparison to average voters.

-VIEWInteractive Visualization: The Post-2015 Social Media conversation shows the 20 countries that have proportionately tweeted the most about each MY World Priority.
+VIEWInteractive Big Data Analytics: The Post-2015 Social Media conversation shows the 20 countries that have proportionately tweeted the most about each MY World Priority.
 The percentages show the volume of tweets that were generated in that country about the highlighted topic, in comparison to tweets about all the other topics.
 Thereby giving us insight on where in the world the various Post-2015 issues are talked about the most.